 - Straighten your back and push out your chest.
 Pull the bar in a single movement, stand up with your arms fully extended and lock your hips and knees.

 - Return the weight to the floor by unlocking your hips and knees, keeping your legs almost straight.
 Once the bar is past your knees, bend your legs more.

 Tip: Keep the bar in contact with your legs while you pull.
 If you are new to deadlift, start with no weights until you have the technique fully narrowed down.

 - Once you’re situated on the bench, cross your arms over your chest or behind your head.
 Alternatively, hold a weight plate close to your chest to increase intensity.

 - Slowly bend at the waist as far as you can, rounding your back as you go.

 - Contract your lower back muscles to raise your torso until you reach the starting point.
 Repeat movement.

 Tip: Use a slow and control motion, breath on your way up and avoid going too high.
 Fully support your hips to focus the workout on your lower-back muscles.

-Download your FREE Back Workout Program High intensity 1 hour training, split into 5 different exercises.
+Download your FREE High Intensity Back Workout Program.
+One-hour training, split into 5 different exercises.
 The routine is designed to improve muscle strength, definition and size. try it out and share your thoughts.